 1756: Birth of his first son George Townley.

-1758: Studies the anatomy of horses in Horkstow in Lincolnshire.
+1758: He studies the anatomy of horses in Horkstow in Lincolnshire.

 1759: Stubbs moves to London.

-1760: Receives his first commission for paintings of horses.
+1760: He receives his first commission for paintings of horses.

-1763: Moves to 24 Somerset Street, Portman Square.
-Exhibits with the Society of Artists.
+1763: He moves to 24 Somerset Street, Portman Square.
+He exhibits with the Society of Artists.

 1773: He is elected as President of the Society of Artists.

-1775: Experiments with enamel painting when he meets Josiah Wedgwood at his Staffordshire pottery factory.
+1775: Stubbs experiments with enamel painting when he meets Josiah Wedgwood at his Staffordshire pottery factory.

 1780: Stubbs becomes an Associate of the Royal Academy of Arts in London.

-1781: Elected a full member of the Royal Academy.
+1781: He is elected a full member of the Royal Academy.

 1790: Stubbs is commissioned to do a series of portraits of racehorses for the “Turf Review”.

-1795: Works on his “Comparative Anatomical Exposition of the Structure of the Human Body with that of the Tiger and Common Fowl”, a work which he is never to complete.
+1795: He works on his “Comparative Anatomical Exposition of the Structure of the Human Body with that of the Tiger and Common Fowl”, a work which he is never to complete.

 1801: Stubbs sues Sir Henry Vane-Tempest for non payment of his bill for the picture of the racehorse Hambletonian, now in Northern Ireland.